All autoequivalences are spherical twists: -twists

 as a graded ring, where the generator $h$ has degree 2. \end{defn} By Serre duality, a $\P^n$-object can only exist when $\dim X = 2n$.
 Huybrechts and Thomas used $\P^n$-objects to construct a new kind of autoequivalence of a derived category, a `$\P$-twist', whose kernel is the double cone

 in $\D(X\times X)$.
 We will show that this definition can be naturally interpreted as a spherical twist.

 Let $A$ be the graded algebra

 with the generator $h$ having degree $2$.
 We view $A$ as a dga with zero differential.
 Suppose we have a $\P^n$-object $P\in \D(X)$.
-By definition, $P$ carries an action of $A$, and this defines a functor:
+The object $P$ carries an action of $A$, and this defines a functor

-\begin{prop} Assume that $\RHom(P,P)$ is formal as a dg-module over $A$.
+under which $A$ maps to $P$.
+Note that any object in $D^b(A)$ has a bounded free resolution, so this functor does land in $\D(X)$ and not some larger category. \begin{prop} Assume that $\Hom(P,P)$ is formal as a dg-module over $A$.
 Then the functor $F$ is spherical, and the spherical twist around $F$ is the $\P$-twist around $P$. \end{prop} We don't believe that the formality hypothesis is essential, more likely it is just an artefact of this paper's persistently slapdash attitude to foundations. \begin{proof} The right adjoint of $F$ is

 For any object $\cE\in \D(X)$ the homology of the complex $R(\cE)$ is finite-dimensional over $\C$, so consists of torsion $A$-modules.
-This means we can apply Serre duality for $A$ and $X$ to deduce\footnote{Note that $A$ behaves like a non-compact Calabi-Yau of dimension $-1$.} that the left adjoint of $F$ is:
+This means we can apply Serre duality for $A$ and $X$ to deduce\footnote{Note that $A$ behaves like a non-compact Calabi-Yau of dimension $-1$, in that the diagonal bimodule satisfies $\Hom_{A-A}(A, A) = A[1]$.} that the left adjoint of $F$ is:

 Since $\omega_X\otimes P \cong P$, this means that $L=R[2n+1]$.
 The cotwist associated to $F$ is the functor:

 For the module $A\in D^b(A)$, we have

 (using our formality hypothesis).
 From the exact sequence